sanjukta-student/student-demo/README.md

 # student-demo
-this is my first github repository. author:sanjukta
+this is my first github repository.<br>
+author:sanjukta